 Good practices to apply

-The most important thing to do is to engage and motivate Generation Y and Z employees.
-This can be done by setting up win/win agreements or challenges that they enjoy.
+The most important thing to do is to involve and motivate Generation Y and Z employees.
+This can be done, for example, by setting up “win/win” agreements or challenges that they enjoy taking on.

 You should also give preference to clear and sharp speeches in order to be well understood.
-The communication must be both simple and direct.
+Communication must be both simple and direct.
 Avoid meetings that are often boring and unproductive for them.
-Instead, organize ”
+Instead, organize stand-up or participatory discussions.

 Try to highlight them.
 Acknowledge and celebrate their efforts.
 Don’t be too rigid about their time management (early arrival time in particular).
 Instead, be flexible if the results are, of course, up to the company’s expectations.